jassics/security-study-plan/application-security-study-plan.md

 # Application Security Study Plan

 This study plan is based on milestones.
 So, check how much you can cover within the timeline.
 The more you cover the topics, the better candidate you are for the job role.
-Also, I assume you have already checked and comfortable with [Common Security Skills study plan](common-skills-study-plan.md).
+Also, I assume you have already checked and are comfortable with [Common Security Skills study plan](common-skills-study-plan.md).

 Just to make sure that everyone understands what you need to learn to be an Application Security Engineer.
 Application Security is different from Web Security or commonly people think it as offensive security or pentesting.
-Though it needs some concepts aligned with pentester but it's altogether a totally different skill sets.
+Though it needs some concepts aligned with pentester, it's altogether a totally different skill set.

 It is more towards shift left security including Threat Modeling, Secure Code Review, Secure Code Design, Training Developers, taking care of overall SDL process, and of course OWASP Top 10 web and API security.
 I have another page specifically for ["API Security Study Plan"](api-security-study-plan.md) because that skill also needs good time to learn.